-Additional Certification Option: Certificate in Alcohol and Substance Abuse Counseling (CASAC)
+Additional Certification Option: Credentialed Alcoholism and Substance Abuse Counselor (CASAC)

-The Certificate in Alcohol and Substance Abuse Counseling (CASAC) prepares students to work with individuals, families, groups in a range of settings focusing on mental health and substance abuse.
+The Credentialed Alcoholism and Substance Abuse Counselor (CASAC) prepares students to work with individuals, families, groups in a range of settings focusing on mental health and substance abuse.
 Students interested in earning the education portion toward their CASAC credential should speak to their faculty adviser regarding taking the addiction-related electives as well as applying to an OASAS-affiliated internship site.